jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 Flux attempts to solve this complexity by forcing a unidirectional data flow.
-In this architecture, Views query Stores (not Models), and user interactions result in Actions that is submitted to a centralized Dispatcher.
-When the Actions are dispatched, Stores can then update themselves accordingly.
+In this architecture, Views query Stores (not Models), and user interactions result in Actions that are submitted to a centralized Dispatcher.
+When the Actions are dispatched, Stores can then update themselves accordingly and notify Views of any changes.
+These changes in the Store prompts Views to query for new data.

 **INSERT GRAPHIC**